PLAY THERAPY

 • Aggression

-• Psychosomatic complaints (e.g., tummy and headaches)
+• Psychosomatic complaints (e.g., stomach and headaches)

 Reasons for Play Therapy?

 A child may be angry, sad, confused, or displaying behaviors at home and/or school that parents and/or teachers do not understand.
-A child may be struggling with appropriate self-expression, self-esteem, and self-control.
-A child may also be struggling with general self-regulation.

 Things a Child Learns in Play Therapy?

-By creating a safe expressive space paired with a nurturing therapeutic relationship, a child is able to work on the following:
+By creating a safe expressive space paired with a nurturing therapeutic relationship, a child is often able to work on the following:

 · Controlling their behavior